exasol/public-knowledgebase/Database-Features/single-sign-on-with-kerberos.md

 + Specify any DSN name
 + Specify connection string (host: port)
-+ Specify "Additional parameter" in the second tab (Advanced) of the configuration tool to "kerberosServiceName=<yourServiceName>.
++ Specify "Additional parameter" in the second tab (Advanced) of the configuration tool to "kerberosServiceName=&lt;yourServiceName&gt;.
 + You may require kerberosHostName too, depending on your Active Directory configuration.
-For this you have to extend the additional parameters as follows: "kerberosServiceName=<yourServiceName>;kerberosHostName=<yourKrbHostName>".
+For this you have to extend the additional parameters as follows: "kerberosServiceName=&lt;yourServiceName&gt;;kerberosHostName=&lt;yourKrbHostName&gt;".

 #### Compatibility Mode